Why Funding Products (Not Projects) Matters Even More in the Age of AI

 1. Your AI Initiative Has an 80% Chance of Failure Under a Traditional Project Model

 Traditional projects work like building a house with a fixed blueprint.
-Success is measured by adhering to the "iron triangle" (the rigid constraints of time, cost, and scope).
-Digital and AI development, however, is a process of continuous discovery and adaptation, where customer needs and technical possibilities evolve rapidly.
-When AI initiatives are forced through project frameworks, teams become focused on delivering pre-planned features rather than solving the underlying customer problem.
+Success is measured by adhering to the "iron triangle"—the rigid constraints of time, cost, and scope.
+Digital and AI development, however, requires a process of continuous discovery and adaptation.
+Customer needs, data landscapes, and technical possibilities evolve rapidly.
+When AI initiatives are forced through restrictive project frameworks, teams become focused on delivering pre-planned features by arbitrary deadlines rather than solving the underlying customer problem.

 "Operating a project model on a digital product is like trying to fit a square peg in a round hole.
 The 'iron triangle' of time, cost, and scope fails when customer needs evolve continuously and competitive advantage requires constant innovation."